 You and your buyer’s agent have successfully negotiated with the seller on a property, and all parties have agreed on a price.
-Everyone is happy, but then the appraisal comes back from the bank and they say the property is worth $15,000 less than contract price!
+Everyone is happy, but then the appraisal comes back from the bank and they say the property is worth $15,000 less than the contract price!
 What should you do?
 Should you ever pay more than appraised value for a home?

-This is a common problem.
+Appraisals can come in low for many reasons and an appraisal shortfall is a common problem.
 According to a recent survey by the National Association of Realtors, about one in five respondents faced appraisal issues.
 Bank appraisal shortfalls are a problem in both rising and falling markets, and figuring out how to proceed is not simple.

 It is important to remember that the appraisal is ordered by the lender.
 The lender wants to know the value of the asset they are loaning against so they have proper collateral backing up the loan.
 Should the buyer default on the loan, the bank is going to sell the property to pay off the loan.
 It does not necessarily mean that the home is not worth the price that the buyer and seller have negotiated.

 What should I do if my appraisal comes in low?